 Modern Siamese cats (also known as show-style) are very beautiful; slim, elegant and graceful.
 However, there's a great deal of controversy about them, with some people referring to their look as 'alien', or 'unnatural'.

-The modern or extreme wedge type of cat has a long, slim body, small head, triangular wedge shaped face, long straight nose, huge ears, and a long slim whip-like tail.
+This type of Siamese has a long, slim body, small head, triangular wedge-shaped face, long straight nose, huge ears, and a long slim whip-like tail.

 Modern Siamese are show cats.
 They're very eye-catching, but there's also an air of fragility about them.